-“Cognitive Endurance as Human Capital” (with Christina Brown, Geeta Kingdon, and Heather Schofield), Accepted, Quarterly Journal of Economics, 2024.
+“Cognitive Endurance as Human Capital” (with Christina Brown, Geeta Kingdon, and Heather Schofield), Quarterly Journal of Economics, 2025.

 [Slides] [Online Appendix] [Coverage: VoxDev podcast, NPR Planet Money]